arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ![Image map markers](assets/image-map-markers.png)

 You can also add `triggers` and set their label, unit, position and looks.
-Link any `int`, `Float`, `String`, `Bool` or any Specialized types based on them to the triggers on the image map.
+Link any `int`, `float`, `String`, `bool` or any Specialized types based on them to the triggers on the image map.

 Depending on the variable that you link you will get different options.
 With a `boolean` you can decide if the style should be `On/Off`, `True/False` or `Icons`.
 Then change the color of the trigger depending on the state if you check the `Custom style` option.